luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

 Okay, seems like it took more than I thought to understand leveled vs tiered difference in more details.

 Pardon this AI conversation dump.
-But i will try to synthesize it according to my understanding later [[Understanding LSM Compaction -- AI convo dump]]
+But i will try to synthesize it according to my understanding later [[Understanding LSM Compaction]]